wesleytian/wesleytian.com/posts/about.md

 I was born in Mountain View, California, and spent around 30% of my preadult years in Milpitas, California; 15% in West Linn, Oregon; 10% in Taiwan, Taipei; and 45% in Shanghai, China.
-Since then, I've also resided in Amherst, Massachusetts; and Ann Arbor, Michigan for my undergraduate studies.
+Since then, I've also resided in Amherst, Massachusetts (2 years); and Ann Arbor, Michigan (3 years)–primarily for my undergraduate studies.

-I enjoy reading, writing, hanging out with friends, and hiking in my free time.
-I'm also currently training for [Ironman California](https://www.ironman.com/im-california).
+I enjoy reading, studying physics, writing, and hiking in my free time.
+I'm also currently preparing myself for [Ironman California](https://www.ironman.com/im-california) by running a lot.

 Other (fun) facts about me:
 - I'm a cadet private in the United States Army Cadet Corps (USAC).
 I graduated at the